cfezequiel/vehicle-detect/bin/README.txt

-imageclipper and mergvec binaries compiled for Ubuntu 14.04 (64-bit)
+The following binaries compiled for Ubuntu 14.04 (64-bit): cardetect imageclipper mergevec